16 Top-Rated Tourist Attractions in Spain

-The grandeur of a caliph's palace, the joy of sun-drenched days spent at Mediterranean beaches, the staccato stamp of a flamenco dancer's heels, the awed hush of pilgrims entering the cathedral at Santiago de Compostela after weeks of walking El Camino.
-You can find the soul of Spain in tourist experiences such as these, which represent the country's rich history, fascinating culture, and enchanting natural beauty.
+Spain is a dream destination for travelers.
+The grandeur of a caliph's palace, the sun-drenched days spent on Mediterranean beaches, and the stamp of a flamenco dancer's heels.
+You can find the soul of Spain in tourist experiences like these, which represent the country's rich history, fascinating culture, and enchanting natural beauty.

 Plan your sightseeing and find interesting things to do with our list of the top attractions in Spain.